somedude72/vint/README.md

 ## Getting Started

-Head over to the [quickstart guide](https://somedudex.github.io/vint/home#quickstart) for a step by step guide on the installation of this library.
-Alternatively, check out the [tutorial](https://somedudex.github.io/vint/tutorial) to see some basic usages of the features provided by vint.
+Head over to the [documentation page](https://somedudex.github.io/vint/home) for more information on the installation and usage of vint.
+Then, check out the [tutorial](https://somedudex.github.io/vint/tutorial) to see some basic usages of the features provided by vint.

-Vint is inspired by and implemented similar to Python's integer object.
-Please refer to the [documentation page](https://somedudex.github.io/vint/home) for more information on its implementation.